With a 1-7 start to the 2010 MLB season, most critics would say this is “business as usual” for the Baltimore Orioles.

 Hell, maybe it already has – not that that any player would ever admit to such a thing.

-A team usually can’t compete without good starting pitching – and to the naked eye, it may appear that’s where the Orioles have fallen victim yet again – but that’s simply not the case.
-Jeremy Guthrie has been much improved from his 2009 form, Kevin Millwood has been serviceable and Brian Matusz has shown moments of brilliance.
+A team usually can’t compete without good starting pitching.
+To the naked eye, it may appear that’s where the Orioles have fallen victim yet again – but that’s simply not the case.
+Jeremy Guthrie has been much improved, Kevin Millwood has been serviceable and Brian Matusz has displayed moments of brilliance.

 So again, you ask… why Dave?